simonhildebrandt/scribble/scribble/Scrawl Editor.md

  - web
  - javascript
 ---
-The Scrawl Editor is the first part of the [[Scrawl|Scrawl]] project - a pixel art editor that's promiscuous with it's state, so it can be synced with peers.
+The Scrawl Editor is the first part of the [[Scrawl|Scrawl]] project - a pixel art editor that's promiscuous with its state, so it can be synced with peers.

 [Code here](https://github.com/simonhildebrandt/scrawl), [demo here](https://simonhildebrandt.github.io/scrawl/).